markosirec/gls-italy-sdk/README.md

 ## Contact

-- You can email me if you have questions or feature requests at m.sirec@gmail.com
+- If you have questions or feature requests please email me at m.sirec@gmail.com
-- If you want to use German/Slovenian/Croatian, you are welcome to do so =)
-- (sorry, I don't speak Italian though)
+- (sorry, I don't speak Italian)

 ## License